akishindev/Publications/delegates/Readme.md

     }
 }
 ```
-Here we use [View binding](https://kotlinlang.org/docs/tutorials/android-plugin.html#view-binding) from [Kotlin Android Extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html) to access views inside the layout.
+*Here we use [View binding](https://kotlinlang.org/docs/tutorials/android-plugin.html#view-binding) from [Kotlin Android Extensions](https://kotlinlang.org/docs/tutorials/android-plugin.html) to access views inside the layout.*

-It is clear that we have some code that can be easity moved to a separate entity.
+It is clear that we have some code that can be easily moved to a separate entity.
 So let's do exactly that with the help of delegates!

-Let's write a TextView extension function that returns a delegate for working with its text:
+Let's write a `TextView` extension function that returns a delegate for working with its text:
 ```kotlin
 fun TextView.text(): ReadWriteProperty<Any, String> =
     object : ReadWriteProperty<Any, String> {